-This scrumptious keto apple cake is the perfect fall dessert for family and friends and just 3 net carbs per serving!
+This scrumptious keto low carb apple cake is a great recipe to serve to family and friends and just 3 g net carbs per serving!
 Yes, apple desserts can be enjoyed on a keto diet!

 What is Glucomannan?